The return to the hard state of GX 339-4 as seen by Suzaku: Observations and data treatment

 \subsection{Suzaku Observations}

 \gx was observed five times ($\sim$20 ks each) by Suzaku at the end of its last outburst in February 2011, as soon as the source became visible by the satellite.
 The 5 observations were separated by a few days in order to follow the spectral evolution of the object all along its transition back to the hard state.
 The log of these observations is detailed in Tab. \ref{tab1}, with the corresponding dates.
 The RXTE/PCA 3-20 keV light curve of the complete 2010-2011 outburst of GX 339-4 is plotted at the top of Fig. \ref{lc-hard} together with the hardness ratio\footnote{The hardness ratio is defined as the ratio of the (5.7-9.5 keV) count rate over the (2.9-5.7 keV) count rate}.
-A zoom of the last part of the outburst, with the date of the 5 Suzaku observations indicated by the vertical dotted line, is shown at the bottom of Fig. \ref{lc-hard}.\\
+A zoom of the last part of the outburst, with the dates of the 5 Suzaku observations indicated by the vertical dotted lines, is shown at the bottom of Fig. \ref{lc-hard}.\\

 For the data treatment we use the most up-to-date calibration files and the HEASoft version 11.6.1.
 We run the Suzaku XIS/HXD {\it aepipeline (V1.1.0)} tools to reprocess the data from scratch.
-We take care to pile-up effect in the XIS instrument by running first the {\it aeattcor2} tool which corrects Suzaku attitude data for the effects of "thermal wobbling" caused by thermal distortions of the satellite bodies \footnote{http://heasarc.gsfc.nasa.gov/ftools/caldb/help/aeattcor2.html}.
+We take care to pile-up effect in the XIS instrument by running first the {\it aeattcor2} tool which corrects Suzaku attitude data for the effects of "thermal wobbling" caused by thermal distortions of the satellite bodies \footnote{http://heasarc.gsfc.nasa.gov/ftools/caldb/help/ aeattcor2.html}.
 Then we run the pile-up fraction estimation tool {\it pileest} also released in the HEASoft package to estimate the amount of pileup in the XIS images and disregarded regions with $>$10\% pileup fraction during the spectral extraction.
-Only the first two observations slightly suffer from pileup and a circular region of $\sim$10" radius in the central part of the image was excluded.
-We add together the XIS0 and XIS3 spectra.\\
+Only the first two observations suffered from pileup ({ $\sim$ 19 and 10\% for OBS1 and OBS2 respectively for the most central pixels)} and a circular region of $\sim$10" radius in the central part of the image was excluded.
+We added together the XIS0 and XIS3 spectra. { Unless specified in the text, the XIS spectra were all rebinned so that the minimum number of bins per resolution element is 5 in order to ensure a minimum number of counts per channel of 30\footnote{For the rebin procedure, we use the tool PHARBN developed by M. Guainazzi and adapted to the XIS instrument}}. \\